nosdav/spec/README.md

 Discovery of user storage is not covered fully in this spec, as it will be application speciric.
 App specific data MAY be used with kind=30087 and a d tag as specified in [NIP-78](https://nips.be/78), and a `storage` tag indicated the base of the storage URI.

-## New account provision

-New account provision out of scope of this specification, but per user storage is a sensible strategy of the form /root/pubkey/

 ## Summary